 A follow-up reminder is scheduled to check if the paperwork (an application in the example) was received.
 If the paperwork was received and processed, the user could do one of two things, 1.)
 In Outlook, categorize the meeting as “Application”, or 2.) if a Google calendar user, add the word “Application” to the description of the event.
 This is a fail safe way so the user receives the follow-up reminder unless action is taken to indicate it was received.
 Just another way to stay on top of your business.

-Follow-up reminders can be used to schedule additional appointments with clients, get clients to complete surveys, ask for reviews or remind you of important post appointment details.
-In each case, it ultimately helps you grow your business.
+Follow-up reminders can be used to schedule additional appointments with clients, get clients to complete surveys, ask for reviews or referrals, or remind you of important post appointment details.
+In each case, it they help you grow your business automatically.

 Try follow-up reminders in your business and automate one more part of your communication process.